tjd1234/cmpt135spring2024/obsidian/135website2024/basic sorting.md

 The problem with `sort-bad` is that it misses the requirement that the elements must be *re-arranged*, i.e. the elements must be **permuted**. `bad_sort` does not rule out adding, removing, or changing values in the vector.
 ## Linear Insertion Sort
-[[insertion sort|Linear insertions sort]], or just [[insertion sort]], is a relatively simple sorting algorithm that uses an algorithm you are probably already familiar with: many people use it to sort their cards when playing card games.
-In practice, it is often used for sorting small amounts of data.
-But for larger amounts of data, it is too slow and other, more efficient algorithms, are needed.
+[[insertion sort|Linear insertions sort]], or just [[insertion sort]], is a relatively simple sorting algorithm.
+In practice it is often used for sorting small amounts of data.
+For larger amounts of data, it is too slow and so other, more efficient, algorithms are used.

 Suppose we want to arrange these values into ascending order using [[insertion sort]]:
 ```
 5  6  1  2  4
 ```
 Insertion sort divides the list into a *sorted* part and an *unsorted* part.
-Initially, there only the first element is in the sorted part:
+Initially, only the first element is in the sorted part:
 ```
 sorted    unsorted
      5 |  6  1  2  4
 ```
 The `|` is an imaginary line that shows where the sorted/unsorted parts begin and end.

 Insertion sort then repeats the following until the unsorted part is empty:
 - Take the *first* element of unsorted and insert it into its correct position in sorted (so that the sorted part is always in [[sorted order|ascending sorted order]]).

 Lets trace this on our sample data:
 ```
 5  |  6  1  2  4